 Steps for setting up your NACHA file:

-The internal entities that are sending the distributions can be found by following the following steps:
+The internal entities that are sending the distributions can be found by following these steps:

-2. Select the gray box next to the desired entity and click Edit.
+2. Select the arrow next to the desired entity and click Edit.

 3. Then select the tab for Bank Accounts.

 5. Fill in the information at the top of the form

 To generate a NACHA file you will need to input the fix fields under the ACH Information.
 The seven fields at the bottom of the Edit Bank Account screen: ACH Information, need to be completed with information provided by your bank.

 Investors who want to receive payments via ACH should be marked as such in their Investor Profiles with correct ABA and Account numbers.
 Incorrect ABA numbers will result in a failed NACHA export.
 For information on these seven fields, please see the definitions below:

 Definitions of the seven fields found under ACH Information:

 The "Immediate Destination Name", the name of the ODFI (Originating Depository Financial Institution), an example could be "Federal Reserve Bank"